nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 Use one of `active`, `completed` or `stopped`:

-- `active` represents an active authorisation - used for active repeat medications
+- `active` represents an active authorisation - used for active repeat medications/medical devices
 - `stopped` represents an authorisation which has been discontinued, cancelled or stopped
 - `complete` represents an authorisation which has run its course